dotnet/Open-XML-SDK/docs/Features.md

 OpenXmlPart part = GetSomePart();
 part.Features.Get<IDisposableFeature>().Register(() => /* Some action that is called when the part is removed or closed */);
 ```

+Packages and parts will have their own implementations of this feature.
+Elements will retrieve the feature for their containing part if available.

 ### IPackageEventsFeature